ankithmjain/JavaScript-Calculator-and-Jasmine-Unit-Tests/README.md

 # JavaScript-Calculator-and-Jasmine-Unit-Tests
-Designed and developed Calculator and ScientificCalculator definition along unit tests using Jasmine 2.4.1
+Designed and developed Calculator and ScientificCalculator definition and unit tests using Jasmine 2.4.1

 Tools and Technologies Used - Webstorm IDE, JavaScript, Jasmine 2.4.1, gulp